Could a dream foretell the future?

 After analyzing the dream, I read the news, skimmed blog posts in my Feedly RSS reader, checked social media, and sat down in my studio.

 Several hours later, as I was eating lunch, I had an epiphany.
 One of the Feedly blog posts I read that morning impressed me so much that I became curious about the author.
-I never read blogger bios, but for some strange reason, I clicked on this one, and it said:
+I never read blogger bios, but I clicked on this one, and it said:

 Ph.D. in Cultural Mythology